MineBuilderFR/Dyno/README.md

 ## Description
 Dyno was not created for the purpose of replacing Mysql for applications, it was created to facilitate applications sent data quickly without having used asynchronous for MySQL

 ## How it work ?

 __Dyno uses a Packet system__; <br/>it sends and receives Packets by Sockets to be able to sort requests as Base/Table (InputPacket/OutputPacket)

 ## Can I contribute?
 Yes you can!
 Contributions are welcomed!

-## Where can I get the latest .phar?
+## Download

-* Latest phar version here: [Latest .phar](https://github.com/MineBuilderFR/Dyno/releases)
+* Latest phar version here: [Github Release](https://github.com/MineBuilderFR/Dyno/releases)
+* Download PHP binary for linux/windows here: [Download in SourceForge](https://sourceforge.net/projects/dyno-fast/files/PHP%20Binary%20for%20Dyno/)

 ## Installation

-Download latest .phar , PHP Binary , and start.sh/start.cmd/start.ps1
+Download latest .phar : PHP Binary : and start.sh/start.cmd/start.ps1

 ### Video

 > No installation video for the moment

 ## Applications